-Storm Drain Markers
+Look for Storm Drain Markers

-HERE ARE TIPS TO PREVENT STORMWATER POLLUTION AT HOME:
+TIPS TO PREVENT STORMWATER POLLUTION AT HOME:

 People often don’t realize whatever you put into the gutter can make its way to our basins and groundwater.
 Rinse water from painting, spraying household herbicides and pesticides, washout of pool filters, chemical and food containers, dust and debris from yard work or construction and any other activity that puts chemical residue into the gutter is not just prohibited by local law.
 It’s hazardous to your health!